 #1 Smoking in pregnancy

-One study of data from 2002 found that up to a third of SIDS deaths were connected to smoking during pregnancy.23
+One study of data from 2002 found that up to a third of SIDS deaths were connected to smoking during pregnancy.17

 #2 Smoking around baby

-Nicotine is thought to play a key role in increasing the risk of SIDS by reducing the baby’s ability to maintain their breathing during low oxygen (hypoxic) episodes.26
+Nicotine may be a key factor in the risk of SIDS by reducing the baby’s ability to maintain their breathing during low oxygen (hypoxic) episodes.20

 #3 Smoking and co-sleeping with baby

-It’s important not to sleep in the same bed as your baby if you or your partner smoke as this increases his risk of SIDS.27 On sharing a room if you smoke, the authors of Sweet Sleep say:
+It’s important not to sleep in the same bed as your baby if you or your partner smoke as this increases his risk of SIDS (Lullaby Trust, 2025).
+On sharing a room if you smoke, the authors of Sweet Sleep say:

 Even if you or your partner smokes, most research and health organisations still suggest keeping your baby in your room at night for at least the first half-year.
 But you can minimise your baby’s nighttime exposure to smoke by keeping his bed away from yours, by bringing him into your bed only for feeds, and by staying between him and a partner who smokes.